March 20, 2023

 - Maternity and paternity leave policies

 - Training on the importance of diversity and inclusion

 - Intentional hiring practices focused on welcoming people with all identities

 Have you noticed patterns within your office that could point to a culture of pay inequality?
 Some clear chances to improve culture and promote pay equality could be refining recruitment practices to hire more diverse candidates, creating transparent career paths for each team member, and providing compensation benefits that promote a more inclusive environment, like flex hours or remote options.
 The greater the awareness of barriers and understanding of why they exist and then removing them is the first step to pay equality.

 As mentioned above, pay equity is regulated by the Canadian government.
 It means staff receive equal pay for work of equal value.
 This is important when considering potential discrimination based on race, religion, sexual orientation, or disability status.
 These are prohibited grounds, meaning employers cannot enforce pay gaps between staff members who may identify differently than other staff.

 Note that the terminology focuses on being “equal” but not the same.
-This is an important distinction when considering companies with employees in various roles who might be accomplishing similar work, but not in the same role.
-To assess areas connected to overall compensation for equal work, you might look at the following factors:
+This is an important distinction when considering companies with employees in various roles who might be accomplishing similar work but not in the same role.
+To assess areas connected to total compensation for equal work, you might look at the following factors:

 - Job responsibilities